Mechanical Engineering

 Collaboration is core to our values, so we strive to embed this throughout your studies.
 You will experience group projects that will build your confidence and capabilities in team working, problem-solving and communication - all desirable skills for real-world engineering careers.

-The course team has long-standing connections with industry, both in the North West and beyond.
-You will benefit stimulating range of external guest lecturers, project and placement opportunities, and engagement with professional networks.
+The mechanical engineering course team has long-standing connections with industry, both in the North West and beyond.
+You will benefit from a stimulating range of external guest lecturers, project and placement opportunities, and engagement with professional networks.

 Industry Placement